chbergmann/OpticsWorkbench/README.md

 * Select some FreeCAD objects, then create Optical Mirror
 Parameters:
 - `Transparency`: Percentage of light that passes through the semi transparent mirror
+- `ReflectionRate`: Percentage of light that is reflected at the surface
 - `collectStatistics` see [Statistics](#Statistics)

 ### ![Optical Absorber](./icons/absorber.svg) Optical Absorber